frenetic-lang/tutorials/GSoC-2014-Project-Ideas.md

 * Programming languages: OCaml and another language for the bindings (e.g., Python, Ruby, etc.)
 * Recommended reading:
   * [NetKAT: Semantic Foundations for Networks.](http://www.cs.cornell.edu/~jnfoster/papers/frenetic-netkat.pdf) In Symposium on Principles of Programming Languages (POPL), 2014

+# Frenetic Debugger

+Frenetic allows developers to write network programs but does not allow them to debug these programs.
+As with any software development toolkit, having tools to aid in debugging is very important.
+As part of the GSoC, a student could consider implementing a debugger for Frenetic.
+This should consist of (1) an introspection component within Frenetic to export the current state of the controller, (2) a component to read the state of the network by connecting to switches and querying the flow tables, and (3) a GUI that displays this information to the developer.
+Additionally, one could add a fourth component to implement the active debugging technique described in the references below.

+* Mentor: Marco Canini or Spiros Eliopoulos
+* Difficulty: medium/hard
+* Programming languages: OCaml and Python/Javascript
+* Recommended reading:
+  * [Where is the Debugger for my Software-Deﬁned Network?](http://conferences.sigcomm.org/sigcomm/2012/paper/hotsdn/p55.pdf) In Workshop on Hot Topics in Software-Defined Networking (HotSDN), 2012
+  * I Know What Your Packet Did Last Hop: Using Packet Histories to Troubleshoot Networks.
+In USENIX Symposium on Networked Systems Design and Implementation (NSDI), 2014, To appear.